danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="langpack.getLangPack.html" name="langpack.getLangPack">Get localization pack strings: langpack.getLangPack</a>

-* <a href="messages.getEmojiKeywords.html" name="messages.getEmojiKeywords">Get localized emoji keywords: messages.getEmojiKeywords</a>
+* <a href="messages.getEmojiKeywords.html" name="messages.getEmojiKeywords">Get localized emoji keywords »: messages.getEmojiKeywords</a>

 * <a href="help.getSupportName.html" name="help.getSupportName">Get localized name of the telegram support user: help.getSupportName</a>

+* <a href="bots.getBotInfo.html" name="bots.getBotInfo">Get localized name, about text and description of a bot (or of the current account, if called by a bot): bots.getBotInfo</a>

 * <a href="account.getAuthorizations.html" name="account.getAuthorizations">Get logged-in sessions: account.getAuthorizations</a>